 Most of these rights are common and serve as reasonable protective mechanism for the investor when drafted fairly.
 Founders must bear in mind that they may not always have their way at the negotiation table.
 Therefore, it is important to understand all the terms and resulting impact on the company, as well as negotiate fairly, weighing the implication of such terms.
 A full understanding of all terms determines the next line of action – walk away or shake hands – whichever way, the founder(s) will be making an informed decision.

 I will only explain one of the most contentious rights commonly negotiated – Affirmative Rights.
 The affirmative right is a right granted to an investor stating that the investor must affirm to certain matters pertaining to the company before the company can take an action.
 This implies the founders/shareholders are obliged to seek approval of the investor on matters covered by the affirmative right, and where the investor does not affirm to the request, the company is bound by the decision(s) of such investor(s).

 The need for an investor to be fully aware of matters pertaining to the company (as such matters may affect the investment) is understandable; however, it may not be in the best interest of the company to leave certain decisions of the company in the hands of a single investor.
 Such decisions are better referred to Board of Directors which usually will include the investor, the business owner and other independent directors.

-Omolola Omotosho currently works as a Senior Associate at The Longe Practice LP, (TLP), a law practice focused on providing legal solutions for entrepreneurship in Africa.
-Omolola also works with DIYlaw, an online platform that creates access to legal services, where she manages strategic partnerships with corporations and other
+Omolola Omotosho currently works at Perchstone & Graeys LP as Senior Associate.
+She also formerly worked as a Senior Associate at The Longe Practice LP, (TLP), a law practice focused on providing legal solutions for entrepreneurship in Africa.
+Omolola also worked with DIYlaw, an online platform that creates access to legal services, where she manages strategic partnerships with corporations and other